-Like you, many parents worry about the safety of insect repellents.
-Poisonings from insect repellents are more likely to happen as a result of incorrect use than by accident.
+Many parents worry about the safety of insect repellents.
+Poisonings from insect repellents are more likely to happen as a result of incorrect use rather than by accident.

-NN Diethyl-Touluamide, commonly referred to as DEET, is an ingredient in most popular insect repellents.
+NN Diethyl-Toluamide, commonly referred to as DEET, is an ingredient in many popular insect repellents.
 Products containing DEET come in lotion, liquid, spray and stick forms.
 Concentrations of DEET in these products can vary from 5 percent to 100 percent.

 The most common way DEET causes poisonings is through the skin.
 Skin exposure to DEET can cause two types of reactions: local skin reactions and systemic reactions.

 If your child swallows a product containing DEET, rinse out his mouth, have him drink water and contact his physician or the Poison Control Center at 1-888-222-1222.

 These include rashes, irritation, a burning sensation and redness on the surface of the skin.
 These reactions usually occur with repeated DEET application and with the use of very concentrated formulas (more than 75 percent).